-Plan Your Life First is Step 1 of the Emerge Phase of the Indie Method, my step-by-step, entrepreneurial training curriculum that helps you build a solid business foundation, increase your income, and use your business to create the life you love.
+Plan Your Life First is Step 1 of the Emerge Phase of the Indie Maker Method, our step-by-step, entrepreneurial training curriculum that helps you build a solid business foundation, increase your income, and use your business to create the life you love.

 As a result of leading the Indie Business Network for nearly two decades, I receive a lot of questions from people wanting me to share my tips on experiencing sustained success in business.
 These questions come in a variety of shapes and sizes, but the most frequently asked question is quite simply: how do I get started?
 This post provides a high level answer to that question, but not in the way you might think.